Javac-g/Javac-g/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on Codewars and read tech books.
+- :zap: In my free time, I solve problems on Codewars or read tech books and practice using Arduino and Raspberry Pi in IOT projects.
 ---

 ### :hammer_and_wrench: Languages and Tools :